Skip to main content

 • The north - Pemba, Nampula, Lichinga, Tete

-• The center-south, Quelimane, Beira, Inhambane, Maputo
+• The center-south - Quelimane, Beira, Inhambane, Maputo

 • Cyclones

-During winter, from May to August, the south-east trade winds bring pleasant and sunny weather.
-However, owing to cool air masses coming from South Africa, in the southernmost provinces (Gaza, Maputo, Inhambane) the temperature can sometimes drop, and it can get cold at night, especially in inland areas.
 From June to October, the rains are very rare almost everywhere, although some brief showers are possible along the central part of the coast, from Quelimane to Beira.

-The rains occur primarily in the form of showers and thunderstorms in the afternoon, so even in the rainy season, the amount of sunshine is not low, except in the northern mountainous areas, where the sky is often cloudy.
+However, in the northern mountainous areas, the sky is often cloudy.
 In addition to these mountains, in the west of the country, on the border with Zimbabwe, we find another mountain, which is actually the highest, Mount Binga, 2,440 meters (8,004 feet) high.

-The country offers many attractions that are still not known by many tourists and, as a consequence, are still pristine.
-In the Niassa National Reserve, located in the north and on the border with Tanzania, there are elephants, zebras and other animals of the savanna.
-There are also coral islands and marine parks such as the Quirimbas National Park in the north, located in the Quirimbas archipelago, where the island of Matemo is found, and the Bazaruto National Park, in the southern archipelago of Bazaruto.
+There are also coral islands and marine parks, such as the Quirimbas National Park in the north, located in the Quirimbas archipelago, where the island of Matemo is found, and the Bazaruto National Park, in the southern archipelago of Bazaruto.
 On the contrary, the Gorongosa Park was damaged during the civil war that ended in 1992 and is now undergoing redevelopment.

 The north